LGBTQ Youth: A Guide for Foster Parents, Counselors, and Social Workers

 - Healthy Children — Healthy Children provides information about how to make a foster home welcoming to an LGBTQ child.

 - National Foster Parent Association — The NFPA maintains resources created by foster parents for foster parents who need help fostering an LGBTQ youth.

-For many LGBTQ youth, school counselors are some of the first and most visible points of access for mental health care.
-Since LGBTQ youth suffer from mental health issues at a higher rate than their non-LGBTQ peers, according to NAMI, it’s critical for school counselors to make themselves available to any children who would like to speak about a mental health issue they have been facing.
-School counselors should make their support for the LGBTQ community clear, so that no student feels like they must conceal their LGBTQ status from their counselor.
+For many LGBTQ youths, school counselors are some of the first and most visible points of access for mental health care.
+Since LGBTQ youth suffer from mental health issues at a higher rate than their non-LGBTQ peers, according to NAMI, it’s critical for school counselors to make themselves available to any children who would like to speak about mental health issues they have been facing.
+School counselors should make their support for the LGBTQ community clear so that no student feels like they must conceal their LGBTQ status from their counselor.

 Counselors are also one of the first lines of defense against bullying and harassment in schools and may be called upon to lead anti-bullying talks or provide a safe space where LGBTQ can talk about the bullying that they have faced in their schools.

 Counselors may also need to help LGBTQ students with issues in their homes, whether that involves providing resources to talk to parents, acting as an intermediary in family issues, or just listening to an LGBTQ student talk about the anxieties that they feel with regard to their home life.